DC-AC/SQL2016_Scripted_Install/README.md

 --This looks for updates in C:\SQLUpdates, you may wish to update to a different drive (a network share works well)

 --This script puts data files on the E: drive--you may need to change for Azure VMs

+--You need to edit the DB Mail settings for your SMTP server.